onedeveloper/innovathon-mcp-poc/README.md

 ### Modifying the System Prompt

-The system prompt that guides Claude's behavior can be modified in the `ChatProcessor` class in `app.py`.
+The system prompt that guides the AI model's behavior can be modified in the `ChatProcessor` class in `app.py`.

 ## Limitations